-d: Seren will reflect the emissions from its own assets and operations used in the joint operation.

-E: Seren will reflect 60% of Oril's emissions as own operations under paragraph 50(a) and 40% under paragraph 50(b) (operational control).

-f: Seren treats the operations as if it conducted them directly and recognises the transactions in its financial statements (IFRS 11 par 21, 26 and BC 39).
-As for Comet, Seren will reflect the emissions of its share of the joint operation's assets and operations as own operations - similar to financial reporting under IFRS.

-G: Grey cells come from GHG Protocol or is derived from it.
-The blue cells indicate that IFRS has changed.
-For other colours, please refer to paragraph 104 below. i: Regarded as not significant.

-- 104. On the previous page under 'Comment', where the cells are white, this reflects Scope 1 and 2 emissions as per paragraph 50(a) of ESRS E1.
-Where the cells are yellow, these are Scope 1 and 2 emissions as per paragraph 50(b) of ESRS E1, i.e. those items not under financial control but under operational control.
-Lastly, the green cells reflect Scope 3 emissions. - 105.
+- 1:83% x 75. - 2: 83% x 50. - 3: Without transactions between Galactica and Seren, reported as Scope 3 category 15: 100% (reflecting control over Seren US) x 50. - 4: Seren will reflect the emissions from its own assets and operations used in the joint operation. - 5: Seren will reflect 60% of Oril's emissions as own operations under paragraph 50(a) and 40% under paragraph 50(b) (operational control). - 6: Grey cells come from GHG Protocol or are derived from it.
+For other colours, please refer to paragraph 146 below. - 7: Regarded as not significant. - 8: Accounted for as Scope 3 (Investment) proportionate to the stake in the company (2.4%). - 9: Share of equity of Scope 1 and 2 of the GHG emissions of the investee. - 145.
+On the previous page under 'Comment', where the cells are white, this reflects Scope 1 and Scope 2 emissions as per paragraph 50(a) of ESRS E1.
+Where the cells are yellow, these are Scope 1 and Scope 2 emissions as per paragraph 50(b) of ESRS E1, i.e., those items not under financial control but under operational control.
+Lastly, the green cells reflect Scope 3 emissions. - 146.
+On the previous page under 'Comment', where the cells are white, this reflects Scope 1 and Scope 2 emissions as per paragraph 50(a) of ESRS E1.
+Where the cells are yellow, these are Scope 1 and Scope 2 emissions as per paragraph 50(b) of ESRS E1, i.e., those items not under financial control but under operational control.
+Lastly, the green cells reflect Scope 3 emissions. - 147.
 With the yellow cells, the emissions will be reported by the owner under paragraph 50(a) of ESRS E1 as well as by the operator or person with operational control under paragraph 50(b) of ESRS E1.
-Preparers are free to provide additional context about these emissions especially in the context of policies, actions and targets.
+Preparers may provide additional context about these emissions, especially in the context of policies, actions and targets.

-FAQ 6: Numerical example of GHG emissions ESRS E1 reporting
+FAQ 7: Numerical example of GHG emissions under ESRS E1 reporting